Jewel777/Tower-of-hanoi/README.md

 🔍 How It Works
 The towers are represented by three Stack objects.

 Disks are represented by integers (1 = smallest, N = largest).

 The algorithm uses recursion:

-Move N-1 disks from source to auxiliary.
+Move N-1 disks from the source to the auxiliary.

 Move the largest disk to the destination.

-Move N-1 disks from auxiliary to destination.
+Move N-1 disks from the auxiliary to the destination.